joshuahuie/http_detector/README.md

 This application prints both detected http requests and the detected number of packets to the console every ten seconds.
 Specifically, it lists the most requested website along with its top three most requested sections.
 Lastly, this application generates alerts whenever the traffic for the past two minutes exceeds or drops from the average total traffic.

+Application must be run as a root user.

 ## Quick Start
-Application must be run as a root user.

 To get started with the app quickly, run make:

 ```
-make
+sudo make
 ```

 ## Test Cases